AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models: Results

 \section{Results}

 \textbf{Primitive Tracing and Steering.} We first traced primitives by clustering latent representations over entire reasoning traces, interpreting these clusters by identifying the corresponding tokens in the model output.
 Perhaps surprisingly, we found that despite the simplicity of our approach, many of these clusters were highly interpretable; for example, we discovered a cluster specifically associated with the implementation of a nearest-neighbor heuristic, and another cluster associated with validations, checks, and corrections.
+Notably, we found that the labels provided by the LLM-driven annotation pipeline were highly consistent with our manual annotations.
+This validates the accuracy of the LLM-driven pipeline (Table~\ref{tab:tsp}).

 We then determined the average transition probability between the different clusters.
-Spectral clustering of this transition matrix revealed that, on TSP, clusters are sequentially composed in a hierarchical and highly stereotyped manner, as most transitions between clusters occcurred within the same meta-cluster (Fig.~\ref{fig:cycles}a).
-Notably, these different meta-clusters were also responsible for highly interpretable parts of the reasoning, e.g.\ path generation or computing distances (Fig.~\ref{fig:cycles}c).
+Spectral clustering of this transition matrix revealed that, on TSP, clusters are sequentially composed in a hierarchical and highly stereotyped manner, as most transitions between clusters occurred within the same meta-cluster (Fig.~\ref{fig:cycles}a).
+Notably, different meta-clusters were also responsible for highly interpretable parts of the reasoning, e.g.\ path generation or computing distances (Fig.~\ref{fig:cycles}c).

-We then validated the role of these primitives by extracting the corresponding primitive vectors and injecting them into Phi-4 during a response generation to TSP.
+Next, we validated the role of these primitives by extracting the corresponding primitive vectors and injecting them into Phi-4 during a response generation to TSP.
 First, we injected two vectors (\texttt{nearest\_neighbor} and \texttt{generate\_path}) into the model throughout the response generation, exploring different layers and magnitudes.
 We found that \texttt{nearest\_neighbor} selectively increased the proportion of nearest-neighbor paths generated by the model, whereas \texttt{generate\_path} increased the number of total generated paths (Fig.~\ref{fig:behavior}a,b).
 This demonstrates that the extracted primitive vectors selectively induce a particular behavior and validates the candidate primitives generated by our clustering.